Sergittko/sneaker_shop/README.md

 * It can filter sneakers by criteria.
 * Sort sneakers: from low or high price, by newest, trending or relevance.
 * Form validation.
+* Pagination.
+* Selection number of shoes on page.

 🌐Sneakers Shop on GitHub Pages: https://sergittko.github.io/sneaker_shop/. <br/>
 <h2 align="center">